containerbuildsystem/osbs-docs/docs/users.rst

 .. _`node selector`: https://docs.openshift.org/latest/admin_guide/managing_projects.html#developer-specified-node-selectors

-The separation of tasks between the orchestrator build and the worker build is called the "arrangement", and currently there is one defined arrangement.
+The separation of tasks between the orchestrator build and the worker build is called the "arrangement".

 Arrangement version 1 (delegation)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~